- 200 to 600 degree F temperature range

 - Fire Pot ash clean out

-- Made in the United States by Broil King a division of Onward Manufacturing Company
+- Made in China by Broil King a division of Onward Manufacturing Company

 Broil King Baron 400